Iran–United States relations: Military cooperation and arms sales

-Cultural relations
+Cultural and academic relations

-Relations in the cultural sphere remained cordial until 1979.
-Pahlavi University, Sharif University of Technology, and Isfahan University of Technology, three of Iran's top academic universities were all directly modeled on American institutions, such as the University of Chicago, MIT, and the University of Pennsylvania.
+Cultural relations between the two countries remained cordial until 1979.
+Pahlavi University, Sharif University of Technology, and Isfahan University of Technology, three of Iran's top academic universities, were directly modeled on private American institutions such as the University of Chicago, MIT, and the University of Pennsylvania.
 The Shah was generous in awarding American universities with financial gifts.
 For example, the University of Southern California received an endowed chair of petroleum engineering, and a million dollar donation was given to the George Washington University to create an Iranian Studies program.